karthik198500/PhoneNumberParser/README.md

 * Use WebMvcTest to Mock the server and context.

 # Improvements
+* validation of the input data.
+* Suppot for more types of data currently we have Home and Cell.
+* Phone number being unique, phone number validation API based on country code.
+Currently our API accepts phone number of same types.
+* For muliple merchants if the format of the input API changes, we can come up with a new parser which can handle the incoming data.
+If that formatter ID is passed as part of the input, then we can use either factory pattern to decide the formatter to use for parsing the input data.
 * Circuit breaker Pattern for rate limiting.
 * We can use HATEOAS principles and construct production options as part of PhoneNumber DTO.
 Will be used to navigate via the links.